Peace dollar: Striking of 1964-D Peace dollars

 On August 3, 1964, Congress passed legislation providing for the striking of 45,000,000 silver dollars.
 Silver coins, including the dollar, had become scarce due to hoarding as the price of silver rose past the point at which a silver dollar was worth more as bullion than as currency.
 The new coins were intended to be used at Nevada casinos and elsewhere in the West where "hard money" was popular.
 Many in the numismatic press complained that the new silver dollars would only satisfy a small special interest, and would do nothing to alleviate the general coin shortage.
 Much of the pressure for the coins to be struck was being applied by the Senate Majority Leader, Mike Mansfield (Democrat–Montana), who represented a state that heavily used silver dollars.
 Preparations for the striking proceeded at a reluctant Mint Bureau.
 Some working dies had survived Sinnock's 1937 destruction order, but were found to be in poor condition, and Mint Assistant Engraver (later Chief Engraver) Frank Gasparro was authorized to produce new ones.
 Mint officials had also considered using the Morgan Dollar design; this idea was dropped and Gasparro replicated the Peace dollar dies.
 The reverse dies all bore Denver mintmarks; as the coins were slated for circulation in the West, it was deemed logical to strike them nearby.

 Treasury Secretary C. Douglas Dillon was strongly opposed to restriking the Peace dollar and in early 1965 informed President Lyndon Johnson that such coins would be unlikely to circulate in Montana, nor anywhere else; they would simply be hoarded.
 Nevertheless, Dillon concluded that as Senator Mansfield insisted, they would have to be struck.
 Dillon resigned on April 1; his successor, Henry H. Fowler, was immediately questioned by Mansfield about the dollars, and he assured the senator that things would be worked out to his satisfaction.
-Mint Director Eva Adams was also against striking the silver dollars, but hoped to keep the $600,000 appropriated for that expense.
+Mint Director Eva Adams was also against striking the silver dollars, but hoped to keep the $600,000 (Note: equivalent to $ in adjusted for inflation) appropriated for that expense.
 Senator Mansfield refused to consider any cancellation or delay and on May 12, 1965, the Denver Mint began trial strikes of the 1964-D Peace dollar—the Mint had obtained congressional authorization to continue striking 1964-dated coins into 1965.